-Michael Harding begins his second season as the head coach of the Assumption College men's basketball program in 2016-2017, after being named to the position on March 29, 2015.
+Michael Harding enters his third season as the head coach of the Assumption College men's basketball program in 2017-18.

-During his first year on the sideline for Assumption, Harding took over a team in transition, finishing the season with a 6-20 record with wins over NE-10 foes Le Moyne and Saint Michael's.
+In his first year on the sideline for Assumption, Harding took over a team in transition, finishing the season with a 6-20 record with wins over NE10 foes Le Moyne and Saint Michael's.

-Harding came to Assumption from Division I UMass Lowell, where he has served as the program’s associate head coach.
+Harding came to Assumption from Division I UMass Lowell, where he has served as the program’s associate head coach from 2013-2015.
 During his two seasons with the Riverhawks, he worked closely with head coach Pat Duquette as the program transitioned from Division II to Division I.

 Harding’s coaching career began at Bowdoin College in Brunswick, Maine, where he worked for the 2004-2005 season.
 A 2003 graduate of Bowdoin, Harding earned his Bachelor of Arts degree in government and legal studies while also serving as the senior captain of the basketball team.
 He went on to earn his Master of Arts degree in education from Tufts University in May 2007.